Calculating the penalty period

 - if a prior penalty period has not expired, the day following the day the prior penalty period ends.

-NOTE: If the net value of all transfers is $5,000 or less, the FCRC calculates the penalty period.
-If the net value of all transfers is more than $5,000, HFS Long Term Care - Asset Discovery Investigation (LTC-ADI) calculates the penalty period (see PM 07-02-20-a).
+NOTE: If the net value of all transfers is less than the allowable transfer limit (see PM 07-02-20 for the resource transfer limit), the FCRC calculates the penalty period.
+If the net value of all transfers is more than the allowable transfer limit (see PM 07-02-20 for the resource transfer limit), the HFS Long Term Care - Asset Discovery Investigation (LTC-ADI) directive will report the amount transferred and the FCRC will calculate the penalty period (see PM 07-02-20-a).

 Example 1: Mrs. C enters a group care facility on 08/01/12 and applies for assistance.
 She reports transfers of $6,000 in 08/07, $500 in 12/07, $3,000 in 04/09, and $800 in 09/10.
 All these transfers are determined to be non-allowable by LTC-ADI.
 The private pay rate for the group care facility is $120 per day, or $3,600 per month.